- Vice-Chancellor's Advisory Board

 The University must also collect information in these particular declarations for the purposes of preparing note disclosures for inclusion in its annual financial statements.

-The University requires all University representatives to:
+The University requires all University representatives who are members of the above listed Boards and Committees to:

 - act ethically at all times, with openness and fairness, and to proactively safeguard the performance of their official duties and responsibilities as University representatives against conflicts of interest;